mhorga/mhorga.github.io/_posts/2016-04-11-ray-tracing-in-a-swift-playground-part-5.markdown

 let world = random_scene()
 {% endhighlight %}

-I would normally tell you to try rendering the scene but there is a great speed up hint I learned from [hyperjeff](https://twitter.com/hyperjeff) and which allows us to get images of greater quality, much faster.
+I would normally tell you to try rendering the scene __now__, but there is a great speed up hint I learned from [hyperjeff](https://twitter.com/hyperjeff) and which allows us to get images of greater quality, much faster.
 Still inside the __imageFromPixels()__ method, replace the outer loop first line:

 {% highlight swift %}
 for i in 0..<width {